Ministers and Staff

 Phone: 781-275-7994

 Brenda grew up near Boston but has been a North Shore resident for the past 25 years.
-She was blessed to be a stay-at-home mother for many years.
+She was blessed to be a stay-at-home mother for almost a decade.
 Once her daughter was old enough, she rejoined the work force in her fields of study – Accounting & Business Administration.
-Brenda is also a licensed Realtor and occasionally enjoys assisting with referrals.
-In her free time, Brenda loves spending time with her daughter, family & friends.
+Brenda is also a licensed Realtor and occasionally enjoys assisting colleagues with referrals.
+In her free time, Brenda loves spending time with her daughter, their kitty Gnocchi, family & friends.
 She also enjoys baking, traveling & watching football!

 assistantadministrator@uubedford.org